TheOnly8Z/RES/README.md

   - Refined from oil
 - Glass
   - Salvaged from glass props
-  - Smelted from detritus
+  - Smelted from glass
 - Plastic
   - Salvaged from plastic/rubber props
   - Smelted from oil
 - Cement
   - Salvaged from concrete props
-  - Refined from detritus
+  - Smelted from detritus
 - Chemicals
   - Salvaged from container props
   - Refined from ore